tthorntone/AdNauseam-Wiki/Inline-script-tag-filtering.md

 ...

+#### Caveats

+Script tag filters do not work in all browsers, due to browser API limitations:

+- Not supported in Chromium-based browser.
+- Not supported on older version of Firefox.

 ***

 - [1] Through the use of the `inline-script` static filter option (`||example.com^$inline-script`), or through the use of a dynamic filtering block rule for _inline scripts_.